Radionuclide Angiogram, Resting and ExerciseRadionuclide Angiogram, Resting and Exercise

 - Smoking or using any form of tobacco within 48 hours of the procedure

-How do I get ready for a resting and exercise radionuclide angiogram?
+How do I get ready for an RNA?

-- Your doctor will explain the procedure to you and give you a chance to ask questions.
+- Your doctor will explain the test and you can ask questions.

-- Fasting (not eating or drinking) may be required before the procedure.
-Your doctor will give you instructions as to how long you should withhold food and/or liquids.
+- You may need to fast (not eat or drink) before the test.
+Your doctor will give you instructions as to how long you should withhold food and liquids.

-- If you are pregnant or think you may be, tell your doctor.
+- If you are pregnant or think you could be, tell your doctor.
 Radiation exposure during pregnancy may lead to birth defects.

-- Tell the technologist or doctor if you are allergic to or sensitive to medications, local anesthesia, contrast dyes, iodine, or latex.
+- Tell the technologist or doctor if you are allergic to or sensitive to medicines, local anesthesia, contrast dyes, iodine, or latex.

 - Plan to wear loose, comfortable clothing for the exercise part of the test, as well as a comfortable pair of shoes.

 - Based on your medical condition, your doctor may request other specific preparation.

 A resting and exercise radionuclide angiogram (RNA) may be done on an outpatient basis or as part of your stay in a hospital.
 Steps may vary depending on your condition and your doctor's practices.